Scientific Approach

 The human immune system is a dynamic, multi-scale network that involves uniquely complex interactions between molecules, cells, and organs.
 It monitors for, reacts to, and defends the body against invading pathogens and other stressors and therefore plays a critical role in maintaining human health.

-Despite tremendous advances in applying multi-omics approaches and immune monitoring technologies, data remains limited in both size and scope.
-As a result, less than one percent of the immunological data necessary to understand immune diversity on a global scale are available.
+Despite tremendous advances in applying multi-omics approaches and immune monitoring technologies, existing data remains limited in both size and scope.
+As a result, immunologists estimate that less than 1% of the data required to understand global immune function and diversity are available.
 These gaps prevent us from harnessing the power of the immune system to improve human health.
+The Human Immunome Project’s scientific plan is designed to address this data gap.

-Our Five-Year Plan to Generate the World’s Largest Immunological Dataset
+Our Plan to Generate the World’s Largest Immunological Dataset

-Over the next five years, the Human Immunome Project is focused on generating multi-omic immunological baseline data that reflects the diverse human population across age, geography, health conditions, sex, and socioeconomic status.
+The Human Immunome Project is focused on generating multi-omic immunological baseline and longitudinal data that reflects humanity’s diversity across age, geography, sex, and socioeconomic status.
 Data generation will occur in a phased approach.
+When complete, it will be the world’s largest and most diverse immunological dataset, incorporating immune measurements from ~225,000 people.

 Three Goals: